BouleJaune/qmk_firmware/readme.md

 For Pro-micro :
 qmk flash -kb crkbd -km BouleJaune -bl avrdude

+## To do

+Script to dynamically create images for the layout
+Add Shoc board to qmk
+Add first custom pcb custom board to qmk
+For crkbd:
+options (tapping terms, etc), layers (symbols specifically), resolder leds and screen, add new layers to screen...

 ## Documentation

 * [See the official documentation on docs.qmk.fm](https://docs.qmk.fm)